leeannvidal/dissertation_data_analysis/README.md

     ```r
   source("scripts/load_cleaned_dataframes.R")
   ```
-  7. Render `docs/project_overview.Rmd` to reproduce the full analysis and visuals.
+  7. Open `docs/project_overview.Rmd` in RStudio and run it section-by-section to reproduce the analysis and visuals.
+   The file is organized as a **build** —each section represents a step in the analysis pipeline that was developed incrementally while working on the dissertation.
+   This allows you to execute and inspect results at each stage rather than rendering the entire file in one pass.

 # Workflow Overview
   1. Data Loading & Cleaning